OkayHughes/open-lab-notebook/src/posts/glass_project/code_outline.md

 It is clear that formulation of the `$$ H $$` dynamic tangent matrix can be computed node-by-node in an embarassingly parallel fashion.

+Presumably the main implementation of these libraries will use the parMETIS algorithm for graph partitioning and Trilinos NOX for nonlinear solvers.